1szheng/CTF_Write_Ups/STACK_the_Flags_22/Reversing/Quills_of_Power/README.md

 GEF shows us that we have successfully stopped at the right location, and displays the guessed arguments to `srand()`.
-As previously seen, this binary uses the x86-64 architecture and thus takes in its first argument in the `RSI` register.
+As previously seen, this binary uses the x86-64 architecture and thus takes in its first argument in the `RDI` register.
 We can set this register to our first seed via `set $rdi=0x3fa6d6a9`.